yakirmanor/qv-user-manager/README.md

 forth step
 -----------

-	a. replace 'QMSBackendClient' in the entire project in 'QMSClient'
+	a. replace 'QMSBackendClient' with the entire project in 'QMSClient'
-	b. replace all unrecognised 'Exception' in 'System.Exception' (only the unrecognised ones)
+	b. replace all unrecognised 'Exception' with 'System.Exception' (only the unrecognised ones)
 	c. comment the lines: 244-252, 266 (VS -> TOOLS -> Options... -> Text Editor -> All Languages -> General -> Line numbers)
 	   its basically all the lines under: 'Check if PreloadMode is Restricted, if so get the dates' and the Console.WriteLine with 'preloadMode, loadedDays, between' (or just edit the line)